OPS-E2E-PPE/VBA-Docs/api/Word.Style.BaseStyle.md

 keywords: vbawd10.chm153878529
 f1_keywords:
 - vbawd10.chm153878529
-ms.prod: word
 api_name:
 - Word.Style.BaseStyle
 ms.assetid: d055a10a-66c4-7b50-923c-ab60fde0efa9
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Style.BaseStyle property (Word)

 Returns or sets an existing style on which you can base the formatting of another style.
 Read/write **Variant**.

 ## Syntax

 _expression_. `BaseStyle`

 _expression_ A variable that represents a '[Style](Word.Style.md)' object.

 ## Remarks

 To set the **BaseStyle** property, specify either the local name of the base style, an integer or a **wdBuiltinStyle** constant, or an object that represents the base style.
 For a list of the **wdBuiltinStyle** constants, see the **Style** property for the object that you want to set.

 ## Example